I wouldn't call myself a coffee addict.

 Life as a newly single coffee-free girl was much easier than I thought.
 I didn't find myself yearning for it—instead, I was dating around, specifically with an iced green tea/lemonade mix I concocted myself every morning.
 I know it seems like I moved on fast, but having a drink every morning during my daily commute made the transition easier and kept me much more hydrated than my previous daily brew.

 I didn't experience any withdrawal symptoms post-coffee and instead saw vast improvements in my health.
 For starters, the bloating and indigestion, and other, well, issues down there disappeared.
-It's no wonder, considering coffee is proven to promote gastro-oesophageal reflux, as well as increased rectosigmoid motor activity (a fancy name for having to go number two) soon after ingesting.
+It's no wonder, considering coffee may promote gastro-oesophageal reflux in some, as well as increased rectosigmoid motor activity (a fancy name for having to go number two) soon after ingesting.

 I also felt more alert.
-This may sound completely counterintuitive, but again, it's a scientifically proven effect of quitting coffee.
+This may sound completely counterintuitive, but again, it's a potential effect of quitting coffee.
 Ready for this?
 According to Owen Bain, MD, coffee doesn't actually give you energy, it just reduces your ability to feel that you're tired.
-Coffee also lends itself to caffeine crashes, wherein your body comes off of the increased levels of serotonin and dopamine, and your heart rate slows down, meaning you feel way more tired a few hours after drinking coffee than if you hadn't had any at all.
+Coffee also lends itself to caffeine crashes, meaning you may feel way more tired a few hours after drinking coffee than if you hadn't had any at all.
 All that said, caffeine affects everyone in different ways: Some may crash hard, while others may not feel any changes throughout the day.
 For me, though, I was no longer yawning or feeling myself drift off come 3 p.m.
 I actually felt more productive without coffee.

 I think about coffee occasionally—our good times, our bad.
 I'll pass by a coffee shop or get a whiff of Columbian beans and consider giving it another go, but then I think about all the other reasons breaking up with it improved my life: